Upgrade DataStax Enterprise (DSE) 5.1 to 6.9

 user_defined_function_fail_heap_mb: 500

-Settings are in microseconds.
-The new timeouts are not equivalent to the deprecated settings.
+The new settings are in microseconds, and the new timeouts aren’t equivalent to the deprecated settings.

 server_encryption_options: